 Yes, you can combine fruit with a keto plan.
 You just have to know how and when to add it in.
 Most importantly, you need to know why, so you have the knowledge to get your body’s biochemistry working for you, not against you.

-When you follow your body’s own rules and also keep yourself psychologically satisfied, you have that recipe for success you’ve been looking for.
+When you follow your body’s own rules and also keep yourself psychologically satisfied, you have the recipe for success you’ve been looking for.

 <font size="1">1 https://www.webmd.com/diabetes/type-1-diabetes-guide/what-is-ketosis